TEXT

 Commentary by Gendo

 In my growing up, December was the month of Christmas and the practice of generosity, of sharing gifts.
 At the same time, it was said that, utlimately, the gifts came not from a person, a parent, a sibling, but from Santa Claus, who was both overwieght and somehow capable of squeezing down, of all things, the chimney, leaving a sleigh and eight reindeer parked on the roof!
 Not to mention the mystery of the “all-mighty” Jesus born homeless in a feed trough for cows.
 Why employ such mystery?
 I want to explore the mystery that is generosity, that is this time of the year, that is life.
 Mystery is paradox.
 Paradox, stands in contrast to the everyday assumptions we make about material reality.
 Buddhism, and countless other traditions, stand in the face of such “reasonable” assumptions and, instead, point to the evident fact that rationality and materialism, sooner or later, are insufficient to explain and resolve the suffering we encounter, the mystery that both our life and our death are who we are.
 It’s hard to face the paradox that what “I know” and what is “true” are two different things.
 Right now the nights are getting longer, the days are dwindling.
 It is getting cold and snow and ice accumulate on driveways.
 To know that can be a rather depressing reality (quite apart from other events in the world).
 Yet it is a time of year that many cultures celebrate.
 I suggest, celebration is not simply a device to distract us from a depressing reality.
 It is a truth about depression itself.
 Inherent in Winter’s depressing reality is the paradox that cold and darkness exist due to the pleasures of summer sun.
 Depression is, after all, fixation, a fixation on the reality outside my window, what I know.
 But that “knowing” is ignorant of what makes knowing possible in the first place.
 What we take to be a solitary event, is, instead, a paradox, opposites functioning in dynamic relationship.
 Dark and cold stand in relationship to sun and warmth.
 Like breath.
 In breath and out breath function opposite to each other.
 At the same time, you can’t have one without the other.
 Together they are one whole.
 And who is it that is discriminating one from the other?
 It is, of course, the self.
 To fixate on a particular form, is also to fixate the self who discriminates.
 The joy of generosity is the truth that who we are is greater than our preoccupation with form or result, greater than “what’s in it for me.”
 Who we are is greater than our notions of self and other; a greatness people personify as God.
 And sometimes Santa Claus, who delivers the reminder that to “give away” something is more than the material object involved.
 Ultimately, to “give away” is to give away the identity of the one who gives.
 To leave the matter in hands of some chimney climbing elf, leaves it to mystery, the paradox of a pleasure beyond identity.
 God is mystery.
 To make an object of God is a mistake, hiding a truth beyond distinctions of self and other, a truth that is selfless, all embracing connection (love); a truth beyond all distinction, including time and space.
 Everyone is capable of such experience, and will, at some moment, have such an experience.
 It is not found elsewhere, but inherent, who we are, present in every moment!
 At the same time (paradox), we have an individual self that wakes up each day and does its business.
 To hold both truths, I suggest, is to act, mindful that our individuality is also connection, called responsibility, called morality, called true love.
+Ancient teacher Huineng said: If you see everyone’s bad and good, but do not grasp or reject any of it and do not become affected by it, your mind is like space-this is called greatness.”

 How do you do that?
 How do you see bad and good and not pick one over the other?
 And if we don’t pick and choose, then what are we seeing?
 What are we accomplishing?
 I suggest this is a state of mind we might call “no preferences,” as in the first line of that ancient poem “Shinjinmei:” “The Great Way is not difficult for those who have no preferences.”
 It is also reminiscent of a line from Dogen’s Instructions to the Tenzo: “Judging others from within the boundaries of your own opinions, how could you be anything but wrong?”
 Or these words from The Sutra of Huineng: “If you see the error of others, your own error abets them.
 If others err but you do not, your own error is still faulty.”
 Challenging thoughts, especially right now, in this moment of our society, our world, when so much feels to be at stake and divisions of opinion so strong, so absolute.
 Who is it that picks and chooses?
 It is, of course, the “self,” the “I am” that stands in distinction to something or someone else, that picks and chooses according to personal preferences.
 To have “no preferences” is a selfless, “no self,” position.
 Life, my life, our lives are, of course, made possible by the posture of a self that picks and chooses.
 But it is also the case that, ultimately, you “can’t take it with you.”
 Like the one who, shortly before her death, called out, “Take my shoes to the thrift store!
 I don’t need shoes anymore!”
 Eventually, we have to let everything go, including this thing called “self.”
 Breath demonstrates coming going in the form of inbreath and outbreath.
 The two activities are distinct, yet constantly moving in relation to each other.
 When inbreath and outbreath separate, the self arises, is born, that distinguishes one from the other.
 Each activity also comes to an end, where it rests together with its opposite.
 Then distinction between them disappears.
 Then the self that distinguishes one from the other disappears.
 There are two such resting points: one, the completion of inward directed activity, of inbreath; the other the completion of outward directed activity, of outbreath.
 Such is emptiness, also called “greatness,” empty of distinction between inward activity, outward activity, and self; empty of distinctions, like bad and good.
 All of consciousness is like this: one thing and another discriminated from the standpoint of a self.
 Like day and night, like life and death, like male and female - the list is endless.
 And the basis of all such dualities is unity, (fullness of mind or ‘mindfulness’) empty of distinctions, a unity whose completion includes both inside and outside, empty of separate identity, empty of distinction between self and other. .
 In the words of Advaita teacher Nisargadatta: “When I look inside and see that I am nothing, that is wisdom.
 When I look outside and see that I am everything, that is love.
 My life turns between these two.” by Gendo